Nordix/nsm-test/doc/vlan-forwarder-build.md

 ## Local SDK and API

-Clone nsm-api and nsm-sk-kernel from Nordix.
+Clone nsm-api and nsm-sdk-kernel from Nordix.
 The location of the local clone may be important for building the cloned project.

 - Clone and build nsm-api;
 ```